Skip to main content

 Genitourinary Syndrome of Menopause

-Genitourinary Syndrome of Menopause, or GSM is a term used to describe the changes that can occur in the vulva, vagina, urethra, and bladder when you reach menopause.
-These changes are common.
-Up to 80% of people have GSM following menopause, and more than 50% experience symptoms.
-Symptoms of GSM can occur following natural menopause or surgical menopause.
-Unlike other symptoms of menopause such as hot flushes and night sweats, which can improve over time, symptoms of GSM usually persist and may possibly worsen.
-GSM can cause significant discomfort and distress, and it is important that it...
+What is genitourinary syndrome of menopause?
+Genitourinary syndrome of menopause, or GSM, is a term used to describe the changes that can occur in the vulva, vagina, urethra, and bladder around the time of menopause.
+These changes are common and affect between 40% and 90% of menopausal people.
+Symptoms of GSM can occur following natural menopause or surgical menopause (surgical menopause is when someone has their ovaries removed).
+Unlike other symptoms of menopause, such as hot flushes and night sweats, which can improve over time, symptoms of GSM usually don’t go away and may become...

 Continue reading